Mumble-SRL/MBurger-PHP-SDK/README.md

 # 🍔 MBurger PHP SDK 🍔

-This package provide a simple interface from your Laravel Project to MBurger CMS, helping you retrieving data easily.
+This package provides a simple interface between your Laravel Project and the MBurger CMS, helping you to retrieve data easily.

 ## 1.0 - Installation